Lithuania warns EU leaders on Belarus nuclear incidents

 The "unsafe" facility "might cause significant risks to the EU", it warned.

-"Hasty commissioning and growing incidents indicate the real risk, which is amplified by limited management and competence abilities," it added.
+"Hasty commissioning and growing incidents indicate a real risk, which is amplified by limited management and competence abilities," it added.

-And while there was little the EU could do at this stage, Lithuania also said, Europe could put a dampener on the project by refusing to buy its electricity.
+And while there was little the EU could do at this stage, Lithuania also said, Europe could put a dampener on the project by refusing to buy its electrical output.

 The EU should "foresee prevention of access of electricity from third countries' nuclear facilities, which do not comply with the highest safety standards, [and which] undermine international rules and conventions," Lithuania said.